-Other must-do Rovaniemi attractions include being pulled by Huskies through the forests, a Reindeer sleigh ride in the snow, ice fishing on frozen lakes, and chasing the Northern Lights.
 Be sure to take part in the local tradition of going ice swimming in the cold!

 Since Rovaniemi is located in the Arctic Circle, it’s very important to come prepared with the proper cold weather gear.
 Multiple layers are essential here, and knowing how to dress properly for extremely cold temperatures is a must.